Freeport-McMoRan Inc. (FCX) Shares Up Despite Recent Market Volatility

 FCX’s Market Performance

-FCX stock saw a decrease of 4.23% in the past week, with a monthly decline of -3.73% and a quarterly a decrease of 1.61%.
-The volatility ratio for the week is 3.06%, and the volatility levels for the last 30 days are 3.41% for Freeport-McMoRan Inc. (FCX).
-The simple moving average for the last 20 days is 1.23% for FCX stock, with a simple moving average of 12.94% for the last 200 days.
+FCX’s stock has seen a 7.63% increase for the week, with a -4.46% drop in the past month and a 6.96% gain in the past quarter.
+The volatility ratio for the week is 2.25%, and the volatility levels for the past 30 days are at 3.40% for Freeport-McMoRan Inc. The simple moving average for the last 20 days is 5.84% for FCX stock, with a simple moving average of 17.10% for the last 200 days.

 Analysts’ Opinion of FCX